 - 1. Accounting Records include, but are not limited to, the following:

 - (a) Source Documents

 - Invoices

 - Warrants

 - Vouchers

 - Requisitions/Purchase Orders (attached to invoices)

 - Cash Receipts

 - Claims (attached to warrants in place of invoices)

 - Bank Statements

 - Bank Deposits

 - Checks

 - Bills

 - Various accounting authorizations taken from JPA minutes, resolutions or contracts

 - (b) Journals

 - Cash Receipts

 - Accounts Receivable or Payable Register

 - Check or Warrant Register

 - General Journal

-- Payroll Journal

 - (c) Ledgers

 - Expenditure

 - Revenue

 - Accounts Payable or Receivable Ledger

 - Assets/Depreciation

 - Warrants payable

-- Construction

 - General ledger

 - (d) Trial Balance

 - (e) Adjusting Entries

 - (f) Statements (Interim or Certified Individual or All Fund)

 - Balance Sheet

 - Analysis of Changes in Available Fund Balance

 - Cash Receipts and Disbursements

 - Inventory of Fixed Assets (Purchasing)

 - (g) Journal Entries

 - (h) Reversing Entries

-- (i) Payroll and personnel records include but are not limited to the following:

-- Accident reports, injury claims and settlements

-- Applications, changes or terminations of employees

-- Earnings records and summaries

-- Fidelity bonds
+- (i) Other

-- Garnishments
+- Inventory Records (Purchasing)

-- Insurance records of employees

-- Job descriptions
+- Capital Asset Records (Purchasing)

-- Medical histories
+- Depreciation Schedule

-- Retirements
+- Cost Accounting Records

-- Time cards

-(j)(i)Other

-- Inventory Records (Purchasing) - Capital Asset Records (Purchasing) - Depreciation Schedule - Cost Accounting Records - General ledgers must be permanently retained.
+- 2. General ledgers must be permanently retained.
 (Sec. of State Local Gov't.
 Records Mgmt.
+Guidelines.)

-Guidelines.) . - In general, the JPA should retain original source documents that are detailed in a register, journal, ledger or statement until audited plus fivefour (4) (5) years.
+- 3. In general, the JPA should retain original source documents that are detailed in a register, journal, ledger or statement until audited plus four (4) years.
 Certain source documents may be retained for a shorter period of time.
-Refer to the records retention schedule for specific accounting documents. - The JPA may destroy rough drafts, notes, working papers (except audit), cards, listings, nonpermanent indices, and papers used for controlling work or transitory files at any time. - In addition to any required legal retention period, the JPA shall not authorize the destruction of any record subject to audit until it has been determined that the audit has been performed.
+Refer to the records retention schedule for specific accounting documents.

+- 4. The JPA may destroy rough drafts, notes, working papers (except audit), cards, listings, nonpermanent indices, and papers used for controlling work or transitory files at any time.

+- 5. In addition to any required legal retention period, the JPA shall not authorize the destruction of any record subject to audit until it has been determined that the audit has been performed.
 (Gov. Code § 14755, subd. (b); Gov. Code § 34090.)